Almost every baby at some stage throughout infancy will experience the common nappy rash, no matter how carefully you look after a baby’s bottom.

 While nappy rash is a common skin eruption, some handy tips to prevent it include:

 No matter how diligent you are with your baby’s skin, nappy rashes can still occur.
-The good news is that mild nappy rashes can often go away by using a cream or spray that targets the issue.
+The good news is that mild nappy rashes can often go away by using a baby powder.
 If the nappy rash is more severe, antibiotics, anti-yeast or topical steroids may be used.
 In the case of severe nappy rash, use a damp cloth to clean babies instead.